onlexnet/sin-net-reports/infra/README.md

 Infrastructre as code: creates environments and configure them

 ### Prerequisites
-* We need a privileged service account to apply changes in Azure.
-For such reason application named **onlex-infra** (single tenant application) has been created with some permissions:
+* We need a single privileged service account to apply changes in Azure for all environments.
+It is not the best practicew for large companies, where prod and non-prod should be separated, but it is very convinient for my local work and small clients.
+For such reason aad application named **onlex-infra** (single tenant application) has been created with permissions:
   - 'Contributor' role (to be able create resources)
   - 'Application administrator' to create service principals used in environments
   - with a secret named e.g. 'terraform-cli' (used to support CLI tool)